MaxieHelenBichmann/MolSim-WS25-GroupD/input/formats/CuboidFormat.md

 - `mass`: The mass of each particle in the cuboid.
 - `distance`: The spacing between adjacent particles in the cuboid.
 - `mean_velo`: The mean velocity used for the Maxwell-Boltzmann distribution of the particles' velocities.
+- `epsilon`: The Epsilon value of all particles in this cuboid
+- `sigma`: The Sigma value of all particles in this cuboid
 ## Example

 ```yaml